Information Sciences and Technology, B.S. (Information Sciences and Technology)

 1

 Proficiency must be demonstrated by either examination or course work.
-See the admission section of the general information in this Bulletin for the placement policy for Penn State foreign language courses.
+See the admission section of the general information in this Bulletin for the placement policy for Penn State world language courses.

 Requirements for the Option